 For example, an “order” could be viewed one way by the sales department and another way to the accounting department.
 We have to know if we are dealing with a sales order from an external customer or an order placed by our organization to the supply chain for raw goods and materials.

-Organizations using erwin Evolve can synergize EA with wider data governance and management efforts.
+Organizations using enterprise architecture tools such as erwin Evolve can synergize EA with wider data governance and management efforts.
 That means a clear and full picture of the whole data lifecycle in context, so that the intersections between data and the organization’s assets is clear.

 You can even try erwin Evolve for yourself and keep any content you produce should you decide to buy.